Below is a running list of issues that we have seen that may cause differences:

 Q7:Why does the Ending Balance on a monthly or quarterly spreadsheet not match the Beginning Balance on the next monthly or quarterly spreadsheet?

-A7: If the Ending Balance of one period does not match the Beginning balance of the next period, it is often due to orphaned distribution records that have no header record in the sub-ledger table.
+A7: If the Ending Balance of one period does not match the Beginning balance of the next period, it is often due to orphaned distribution records that do not have an associated header record in the sub-ledger table.
 The Ending Balance is calculated by Excel right in the spreadsheet.
 It just takes the beginning balance for that period at the top of the spreadsheet and adds/subtracts the distribution records that appear on the spreadsheet to arrive at the ending balance.
 On the other hand, in the next period, the Beginning balance is calculated by taking a simple debit/credit calculation of the distribution records in the SQL table and the stored procedure does join the header table, so it will not include any distributions that are missing a header record.
 The end result could be that some distributions were calculated into the ending balance on the prior spreadsheet, and omitted from the beginning balance on the next period.

 Q8: The distributions on the RM/PM side do exist, but are not pulling into the spreadsheet.